-These narcissists are both wounded and reactive.
-They think they are great, but they are easily wounded by criticism.
+There are also narcissists that become wounded and reactive.
+They think they are great, but they are easily injured by criticism.
+They then act out.

-Narcissists may be very attractive and charismatic at first, but it becomes apparent that it isn't sustainable.
-On a crucial personality index called the big five, narcissist's rate low in agreeableness.
-They have trouble with empathy, don't respect others, are combative, often manipulative, aggressive, and don't get along with others.
+Narcissists may be very attractive and charismatic at first, but they don’t have the skills of empathy and reciprocity to sustain close relationships.
+On a crucial personality index called the big five, narcissist’s rate low in agreeableness.
+They have trouble with empathy, don’t respect others, are combative, often manipulative, aggressive, and don’t get along with others.
 These traits becomes apparent once you are in a relationship with them.
 Unfortunately, for many of my clients, they have histories of early relationships or emotional abuse that make them vulnerable to believing that they are the ones to blame when things go south.
 Narcissists are the first to exploit this vulnerability and engage in gas-lighting and other emotional abuse tactics.

-Many of my long term clients seem to wonder in therapy why they continue to attract narcissists.
+Wonder why you continue to attract narcissists?
 During this interview on soundstrue, I also learned to think of this process more of picking the wrong people rather than attracting someone.
 I like this idea, and I think it as more empowering.